jonjack/playground/docs/actions.md

 ## Some features of Actions

 1. **They are at the boundary of any Play application** and are generally the first piece of your \(non-framework\) code to be executed when a request comes in.
 Actually, you can write filters as well which will get executed before your action code, but these are not a mandatory part of your application whereas you have to write Actions since they are the request handlers of your application.
+Actions are the entry and exit points to your application.
+They are given a `Request` object by the framework, and they must return a `Result` \(the response\) - how that Result gets built is the responsibility of the developer to implement.
 2. **Actions are functions** which basically map a Request to a Result \(\```Request => Result`)``

 ## Action Architecture